tamslo/gitlab-issue-automation/README.md

 | GITLAB_API_TOKEN | The API access token for the user account that will create the issues (see: https://docs.gitlab.com/ce/user/profile/personal_access_tokens.html) |

 Finally, create a new schedule under the project CI/CD options, ensuring that the pipeline runs at least as often as your most frequent job.

+## Automatically Setting Label for This Week

+The script also checks whether labels for custom issue management on a board view exist (see `adaptaLabels`).

+If an issue is due this week, the `thisWeekLabel` label will be added if it is not present and no `otherLabels` exist that indicate that the issue is in progress.